rohitrna/hw3-template/README.md

     * When inputs don't form a triangle, set values of all sides to 0.
     * Reference: http://www.wikihow.com/Determine-if-Three-Side-Lengths-Are-a-Triangle

-The ADT also must include operations that:( take a look inside the `triangle_interface.h`):
+The ADT also must include operations that:( take a look inside the `triangle_interface.hpp`):

 * Retrieve(get) the values from the ADT
 * Change(set) the values of the ADT